enkidevs/curriculum/sql/dql/what-is-sql/what-is-an-rdbms.md

 ---
 ## Content

-**RDBMS** stands for *Relational Database Management System*, a *Database Management System* that allows the user to create, update and delete the *Relational Database*.
+*RDBMS* stands for _Relational Database Management System_, a _Database Management System_ that allows the user to create, update and delete the _Relational Database_.

-*Relational Databases* store data in _tables_, which are similar to a spreadsheet in that they've got rows and columns.
+_Relational Databases_ store data in _tables_, which are similar to a spreadsheet in that they've got rows and columns.

 Using these tables we can query data, and store it such that others can query it.
-The language we use to _define_ tables is commonly referred to as SQL, but it's real name is DDL, *Data Definition Language*.
+The language we use to _define_ tables is commonly referred to as SQL, but it's real name is *DDL*, or _Data Definition Language_.

 Here's an example of how we might define a table: